robj411/p2_drivers/README.md

 ### 2.3.1 Matrix $A$: community contacts

--   Any contact made at home, in a vehicle or other private place, retail outlet, public transport, leisure facilities, with loved ones in a closed place (“Chez des proches en lieux clos”), open place (park, street)
--   Disaggregated by age group (0 – 4; 5 – 19; 20 – 64; 65+)
--   Consumer-consumer contacts are added with respect to the proportion the hospitality and education sectors are opened

 We construct $A(x)$ from its constituent parts, representing intra- and inter-household interactions ($L$), school interactions ($S$), hospitality interactions ($H$) and travel interactions ($T$):